ikhwankhaliddd/URL-Shorten-App/README.md

 ## Acknowledgements

-This application was inspired by `Bit.ly URL Shortener`.
+This application was inspired by `Bit.ly URL Shortener`